 Even though transportation companies are increasingly concerned about cybersecurity, attacks continue to occur regularly.
 Threat actors using ransom-as-a-service programs, lone wolves, or state-sponsored organizations attack networks and install malware that encrypts vital files and systems.
-This article will learn about recent ransomware attacks in the transportation industry.
+This article will bring to light the recent ransomware attacks in the transportation industry.

 Every week, another successful ransomware attack on the transportation and logistics business is reported.
 Here are a few: